 I think the missionaries are stirring up hatred against the Indians, who they profess to be concerned about, said Fiona Watson, a Brazil campaigner for Survival.

-The infanticide is not being explained; it's being taken out of context.
+The infanticide is not being explained, it's being taken out of context.
 They have now suddenly become baby-killers.

 (Editing by Eric Walsh)